oale444/Rpg-Game/README.md

 # Rpg-Game
-A basic rpg game based off Final Fantasy 7.
-I used html and jQuery.
+A basic rpg game based off Final Fantasy 7 using html && jQuery.

 # Rules
 Pick your hero and then pick your opponent.